Give Today! Support Randolph College

 delliott@randolphcollege.edu

-B.S., M.Ed., University of Lynchburg
+BS, MEd, University of Lynchburg

-Dylan received his B.S in Psychology and Business Administration as well as his M.Ed. in Clinical Mental Health Counseling at the University of Lynchburg.
-Outside of working in the Counseling Center, he is also is a psychology lab instructor at the University of Lynchburg.
-He enjoys bringing research and creative solutions from his courses into his counseling work.
-His previous experience includes providing counseling services to high school and community college students.
-Dylan is interested in a wide variety of issues including relationship issues, anxiety, stress management, communication skills, and creative intervention strategies.
+Dylan received his BS in Psychology and Business Administration as well as his MEd in Clinical Mental Health Counseling at the University of Lynchburg.
+Outside of working in the Counseling Center, he is also a psychology lab instructor at the University of Lynchburg.
+He often brings in a variety of techniques and activities from his academic work into therapy.
+Dylan breaks down each coping skill to help clients understand how it works both mentally and physiologically.

 Nicole Chalmers